cemvarol/AZ-303-Labs/Lab-09/Lab-09.md

     1. Set **Soft Delete** to **Disable**, and select **Save** and close the **Security Settings** blade.

-### Exercise 2: Implement Hyper-V protection by using Azure Site Recovery
+### Exercise 2: Implement Hyper-V protection by using Azure Site Recovery Vault
-vault

 The main tasks for this exercise are as follows: